IBM/powerai-counting-cars/README.md

 > Hint: If you need a shortcut, you can import the dataset from `data/examples/dataset_auto_labeled.zip`, train and deploy that dataset, and then run the notebook (but you'll get more out of this if you go through all the steps).

-### 1. Create a dataset in PowerAI Vision
+### 1. Create a dataset in Maximo Visual Inspection

-To create a new dataset for object detection training from a video, use the PowerAI Vision UI and start with a small manually annotated dataset (we'll expand on it with automatic labeling later).
+To create a new dataset for object detection training from a video, use the Maximo Visual Inspection  UI and start with a small manually annotated dataset (we'll expand on it with automatic labeling later).

 * Download the video to use to train the dataset from [here](https://raw.githubusercontent.com/IBM/powerai-counting-cars/master/data/training_video.mp4).
 Use the `Download` button to create `training_video.mp4` in your browser's Downloads folder.